CodingSage/GravityMan/README.md

 ## NO WAY UP

-Shooter in space/futuristic environment.
-Player navigates the environment using gravity boots which enables the player to treat any surface as his floor.
-The player can also change the gravity for some special objects in the environment.
-Other enemies/entities are also capable of changing their own gravity and that of other objects similar to the player.
+A puzzle/shooter platformer where the player assumes the role of John Flipman, a gun slinging space age civilian who is tracking down the people who stole his wallet (or ate his lunch).
+Using his trusty gravity boots, Flipman is able to manipulate his own gravity and use any surface as his floor.
+The player can also change the gravity of some special objects which exist in the environment.
+Enemies and other entities (machines, robots) can also have the same power as Flipman, because technology can't choose.

-Storyline: TBD
+*Title and storyline subject to change to maybe make more sense, but no promises*

 Powerups
 - If gravity change recharge time is present, we can reduce the recharge time